 An individual site registration must be submitted for each end-use customer site that is price responsive and has a peak load contribution equal to or greater than 10 KW.
-The site registration must identify the LSE serving the load at the site, the EDC, PLC, MESL (prior to 2022/2023 Delivery Year), FSL (effective with the 2022/2023 Delivery Year), EDC-assigned loss factor, PNODE, and whether the load is being served by the LSE under the RPM or the FRR Alternative.
-Prior to the 2022/2023 Delivery Year, the MESL in the registration represents the load level that the site is committing to be at during a Maximum Emergency Event.
-Effective with the 2022/2023 Delivery Year, the FSL in the registration represents the load level that the site is committing a Performance Assessment Interval in the Delivery Year.
+The site registration must identify the EDC, PLC, FSL, EDC-assigned loss factor, PNODE, and whether the load is being served under the RPM or the FRR Alternative.
+The FSL in the registration represents the load level that the site is committing to be at during a Performance Assessment Interval in the Delivery Year.

-An aggregate registration may be submitted to aggregate end-use customer sites that have peak load contributions below 10 KW provided such aggregate registration must represent end-use customers served by the same Load Serving Entity under RPM or FRR Alternative and located at the same PNODE.
+An aggregate registration may be submitted to aggregate end-use customer sites that have peak load contributions below 10 KW provided such aggregate registration must represent end-use customers located at the same PNODE.